DannyGramowski/Bunch-A-Bets/README.md

 ## Testing Your Bot

-Before the tournament date, the gameplay server will be running 24/7 in “testing mode”.
+Before the tournament date, the gameplay server will be running 24/7 in "testing mode".
 You can connect to the server and play a test game against a specified number of bots.
 This will allow you to run a demo game against very, very bad bots just to make sure your bot runs properly and responds correctly to the message types.
 As specified in [Bot Registration](#bot-registration), you may pass the `test_game_size` parameter in order to change the game size.
 This game will run for a maximum of 24 hands (the same as High Noon).

 On the day of the competition, the /request command will change its functionality, and instead wait until the tournament begins to start sending requests to your bot.